ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 |true  |`X is not null`|`Y is not null`|`null is null`    |              |                 |              |
 |false |`X is null`    |`Y is null`    |`null is not null`|              |                 |              |

-`null = null` resulting in `null` is particular surprising but consistent with the usual SQL rules.
-And again, as in SQL, the `IS` operator returns true for `X IS Y` even if both are `null`.
+`null = null` resulting in `NULL` is particular surprising but consistent with the usual SQL rules.
+And again, as in SQL, the `IS` operator returns true for `X IS Y` even if both are `NULL`.

->NOTE: null-valued variables evaluate as above, however, the `NULL`
+>NOTE: null-valued variables evaluate as above, however, the `NULL` literal
->literal generally yields errors if it is used strangely.  e.g. in `if
+>generally yields errors if it is used strangely.  e.g. in `if x == NULL` you
->x == NULL` you get an error, the result is always going to be `NULL`
+>get an error, the result is always going to be `NULL` hence falsey.
+This was
->hence falsey.
-This was almost certainly intended to be `if x IS NULL`.
+>almost certainly intended to be `if x IS NULL`.
+Likewise, comparing expressions
->Likewise, comparing expressions that are known to be `NOT NULL` against
+>that are known to be `NOT NULL` against null yields errors.
+This is also true
->null yields errors.
-This is also true where an expression has been
+>where an expression has been inferred to be `NOT NULL` by control flow
->inferred to be `NOT NULL` by control flow analysis.
+>analysis.

 ### `TEXT`

 Text has value comparison semantics but normal string comparison is done only with `strcmp` which is of limited value.
 Typically you'll want to either delegate the comparison to Sqlite (with `(select x < y)`) or else use a helper function with a suitable comparison mechanism.

 For text comparisons including equality: